agstnrdz/webmap/README.md

 # webmap
-a introduction to creating web maps from scratch
+an introduction to creating web maps from scratch